Tanin69/AgriFieldGenerator/README.md

 python run.py -a
 ```

-### 5. Import your texture masks in Enfusion, and follow the Enfusion process
+### e.
+Import your texture masks in Enfusion, and follow the Enfusion process

 I've made a tutorial for this (painful) part : see https://docs.google.com/document/d/1Ofb3NplPc76hag4b1zzj7Z689JoD68kPY21FDXRLEo4/edit?usp=sharing

 ## 5. Changelog <a name="changelog">

-* 1.0.0, 2024/05/20 : first release
+- 1.0.0, 2024/05/20 : first release
-* [not released] 2024/05/21 : list of potentialy affected tiles of Enfusion terrain exported to save_dir/polygon_tiles.txt
+- [not released] 2024/05/21 : list of potentialy affected tiles of Enfusion terrain exported to save_dir/polygon_tiles.txt

 ## 6. Backlog <a name="backlog">

-* Convert Enfusion splines to SVG
+- Convert Enfusion splines to SVG
-* Use the satellite map as a background image for preview.png
+- Use the satellite map as a background image for preview.png
-* Add a display method to show Enfusion tiles on the polygon
+- Add a display method to show Enfusion tiles on the polygon
-* Error handling for a potential geometry error when processing svg into polygon
+- Error handling for a potential geometry error when processing svg into polygon
-* Take into account the terrain height variations for the generation of points
+- Take into account the terrain height variations for the generation of points